rackerlabs/technical-blog/_posts/2013-04-01-speeding-up-ssh-session-creation.markdown

 ---
 Establishing a new SSH connection usually takes only a few seconds, but if you're connecting to a server multiple times in succession the overhead starts to add up.
 If you do a lot of Git pushing and pulling or frequently need to SSH to a dev server, you've probably felt the pain of waiting for SSH to connect so you can get back to doing work.

 One of SSH's lesser known features is the ability to reuse an already-established connection when creating a new SSH session.
-This means you only have to pay the connection overhead once, making future sessions incredibly quick to start. <!--More-->One way to enable this feature is to add the following to your `~/.ssh/config`:
+This means you only have to pay the connection overhead once, making future sessions incredibly quick to start. <!-- more -->One way to enable this feature is to add the following to your `~/.ssh/config`:

 ```
 Host *